A mediaeval monastery with a well-preserved wall gallery of Carolingian art - Benedictine Convent of St John at Müstair 269

 Established in 1914 CE, the Swiss National Park (Parc Naziunal Svizzer) was the first national park of Switzerland, and it covers a massive area of more than 180 km2 with wide-ranging topography.
 The park naturally is populated by various types of local animals and plants.
 The park is extremely well managed, as in everything Swiss, with very well-marked trails and clear signboards.

-Honestly the only way is to drive.
+Honestly the only way is to drive, as the town is situated at a very remote region of the Alps.
 There is a bus to our blogged Saint Moritz (Sankt Moritz) but it is not regular and the journey is more than two hours.
 Müstair is around one hour drive away from Saint Moritz (German: Sankt Moritz) where we stayed.
 The jaw-dropping Ofenpassstrasse is the only highway that passes through the Swiss National Park and Müstair.

 Notice that we have entered the Romansh-speaking region of Switzerland.

-The abbey is an easy half-day trip while the Swiss National Park can be a full day exploration.
+The abbey is an easy half-day side-trip while the Swiss National Park can be a full day exploration from Saint Moritz.

 UNESCO Inscription